OHI-Science/ohi-science.github.io/_posts/2018-11-19-fellowship-feature-applying-data-science-principles.md

 <br>

-This independant project was a great example of thinking about reproducibility.
+This independent project was a great example of thinking about reproducibility.
 It was also an opportunity for me to practice and gain confidence with tools that I already was familiar with, such as R’s main plotting function `ggplot`.
 But it also allowed me to familiarize with so many others tools (such as LaTex) and packages (such as `ggmap`, `sf`, `plotly`, `cowplot`, etc.).
 Overall an amazing way to explore, play, and learn by doing.

 ## The end of a chapter